aimanhimi/Visual-Discomfort-Peaks/README.md

 ## 9. References

 - Penacchio, O., & Wilkins, A. J. (2015).
-A mechanistic account of visual discomfort. *Proceedings of the Royal Society B: Biological Sciences.*
+Visual discomfort and the spatial distribution of Fourier energy.
 - Parraga, C. A., et al. (Upcoming).
 "Aesthetics without semantics."

 ## 10. License